Joseph I. Lieberman, Chair

 As a reflection of federal interest in agrodefense, the NBAF deserves special mention.
 The NBAF is part of the USDA and DHS “plan to provide safe, secure, and state-of-the-art agricultural biocontainment laboratories that research and develop diagnostic capabilities for foreign animal and zoonotic diseases” called for by HSPD-9.45 The Executive and Legislative Branches have supported the creation of the NBAF, if haltingly, while working through controversies.
 The overall trajectory of support to build this laboratory has demonstrated a federal commitment to agrodefense research and response.
 DHS, with substantial contributions from the state of Kansas and the city of Manhattan, Kansas, will spend well over $1 billion to develop it.

 All of this oversight and commitment, and the areas that have lagged or been omitted from it as described in this report, are occurring in the absence of a national strategy and corresponding implementation plan.
 As described in the Blueprint for Biodefense, the nation requires a comprehensive National Biodefense Strategy that integrates the input of all non-federal stakeholder groups.
-Congress has acted upon the Panel’s recommendation and required the development of this Strategy per Section 1086 of the National Defense Authorization Act for FY 2017 (Public Law 114-328).
-While the Panel recommended that the Vice President take charge of producing this Strategy, Congress directed four departments, DOD, DHS, HHS, and USDA, to work together to do so.
+Congress has acted upon the Commission’s recommendation and required the development of this Strategy per Section 1086 of the National Defense Authorization Act for FY 2017 (Public Law 114-328).
+While the Commission recommended that the Vice President take charge of producing this Strategy, Congress directed four departments, DOD, DHS, HHS, and USDA, to work together to do so.
 The drafters in the House and Senate Committees on Armed Services included USDA because they recognized the integral role of agriculture in our biological security and the serious threats to this sector.

 The White House must ensure that the National Biodefense Strategy (Strategy) and implementation plan address threats to food and agriculture.
 As part of this process, the National Security Council, Domestic Policy Council, and National Economic Council, in consultation with the Secretaries of Agriculture, Defense, Health and Human Services, and Homeland Security, should jointly review Homeland Security Presidential Directive 9, Defense of United States Agriculture and Food, determine where it falls short in addressing today’s agrodefense needs, and incorporate updates into the Strategy and its implementation plan.
 While leadership and policy coordination of interagency federal activity should be centralized, responsibilities for agrodefense will continue to be distributed nationally.
 The Strategy must recognize this decentralized nature of the U.S. food and agriculture critical infrastructure sector.